jmcooper/angular-hogwarts-tdd-kata/README.md

 O.W.L.s and N.E.W.T.s
 =====================

-The Kata is officially over.
+The Kata is officially over and Stinksap's not poisonous.
 If you are here with working code, you are awarded an _Acceptable_ OWL.
 If you want a NEWT or a higher grade, complete some or all of the following stories/tasks.

 ### 4. Disallow Registering for Multiple Simultaneous Classes